Hair that grows ON the nose is actually quite normal, but there are a few great ways to get rid of this unattractive hair growth.

 Why shouldn’t it?
 After all, skin has hair follicles.
 Your nose is covered in skin.

-For some people, the growth of hair on their nose is more obvious than in others.
+For some people, the growth of hair on their nose is more obvious than that in other individuals.

 In fact, it’s been said that the human face has as many hair follicles as the face of a lower primate.